Listed Building Consent

 Priority is given to preserving the structure and the special features that give a property listed status.

 Once an application to make changes to a listed building is received it will be considered by the local planning authority.
-The listed building consent can take up to eight weeks to be approved for Grade 11 listed buildings.
+The listed building consent can take up to eight weeks to be approved for Grade II listed buildings.

 However, if work is urgently required to make the building safe you can discuss this sooner with the planning department.
 For a property that is graded I or II* the consent can take longer.